beta-europe/netherlands.beta-europe.org/_pages/about.md

 **Board members**

-Casper Kroes :    Voorzitter
+Casper Kroes :      President

-Frank Cornelisse: Secretaris

-Koen Schrier:     Penningmeester
+Robert Stefan Goia: Penningmeester

+Michiel Bots:       Commissaris Extern

+Elena Gladun:       Commissaris evenementen

 **Reimbursement policy**
 Our (board) members can only receive funds from the association as a reimbursement of costs made in executing tasks for the association that are in line with it's purpose and goals.
 No other funds can be distributed to any members.
 BETA NL is a non-profit association.